-- Roast Date: The roast date refers to when the beans were roasted.
-Roast dates can give you a general guideline for when coffee will be at its freshest; try to use within 4 to 14 days of the roast date if possible.
+The roast date refers to when the beans were roasted.
+Roast dates can give you a general guideline for when coffee will be at its freshest; try to use it within 4 to 14 days of the roast date if possible.
 If you want to consistently create that cup of coffee of your caffeine-filled dreams, you need your beans at peak freshness.

-- Specialty Coffee: Specialty Coffee refers to coffee that has been taking through an unified process with attention and is of single origin.
+Specialty Coffee refers to coffee that has been taking through a unified process with attention and is of a single origin.

-Washed coffee is the same as wet processed (see processed above); whole bean refers to coffee that has not yet been ground.
+Washed coffee is the same as wet-processed (see process above); the whole bean refers to coffee that has not yet been ground.